christianshub/py-http-server/README.md

 # simple-http-server

-Simple http server using python3's built-in http.server module with a PUT extenstion to be able to upload/send files to a hosting server quickly.
+Simple http server using python3's built-in [http.server](https://docs.python.org/3/library/http.server.html) module with a PUT extenstion to be able to upload/send files to a hosting server quickly.

+**Note** that the `http.server` is not suited for production evironments since it only implements basic security.
+There are many prod ready alternatives - one I found suitable was [gunicorn](https://gunicorn.org/).

 ## How-to